Quorum sensing: Discovery

+Etymology

+Because Nealson, Platt, and Hastings attributed the conditioning of the growth medium to the growing population of cells itself, they referred to the phenomenon as autoinduction.

+In 1994, after study of the phenomenon had expanded into several additional bacteria, Stephen Winans did not believe the word autoinduction fully characterized the true process so, in a review article coauthored with W. Claiborne Fuqua and E. Peter Greenberg, he introduced the term quorum sensing.
+Its use also avoided confusion between the terms autoinduction and autoregulation.
+The new term was not stumbled onto, but rather created through trial and error.
+Among the alternatives that Winans had created and considered were gridlockins, communiolins, and quoromones.

 Bacteria

 Some of the best-known examples of quorum sensing come from studies of bacteria.
-Bacteria use quorum sensing to regulate certain phenotype expressions, which in turn, coordinate their behaviours.
+Bacteria use quorum sensing to regulate certain phenotype expressions, which in turn, coordinate their behaviors.
 Some common phenotypes include biofilm formation, virulence factor expression, and motility.
 Certain bacteria are able to use quorum sensing to regulate bioluminescence, nitrogen fixation and sporulation.

 The quorum-sensing function is based on the local density of the bacterial population in the immediate environment.
 It can occur within a single bacterial species, as well as between diverse species.
 Both gram-positive and gram-negative bacteria use quorum sensing, but there are some major differences in their mechanisms.

 Mechanism

 For the bacteria to use quorum sensing constitutively, they must possess three abilities: secretion of a signaling molecule, secretion of an autoinducer (to detect the change in concentration of signaling molecules), and regulation of gene transcription as a response.
 This process is highly dependent on the diffusion mechanism of the signaling molecules.
 QS signaling molecules are usually secreted at a low level by individual bacteria.
 At low cell density, the molecules may just diffuse away.
 At high cell density, the local concentration of signaling molecules may exceed its threshold level, and trigger changes in gene expression.